-Visa and Mastercard battle to give bitcoin exposure to its Latin American users with Ripio and Binance.
+The Visa and Mastercard battle to expose Bitcoin to its Latin American users with Ripio and Binance.

 Ripio launched a Visa card for bitcoin purchases in Brazil.